raazdwivedi/vaidya-walk/README.md

 # vaidya-walk
-Implementation of Vaidya and Dikin walks and experiments
+Implementation of Vaidya and Dikin walks and experiments.
+The notebook can be found in the folder code/pyWrapper.

+Full version of the paper: vaidya-walk.pdf